-When she heard that her husband's doctor was one of Pambula she decided to cook for him, as a way of saying thank you.
+When she heard that her husband's doctor was one of the visiting specialists at Pambula she decided to cook for him, as a way of saying thank you.

-ing in food for the patients and other staff as well - some months she'll feed up to 60 people.
+Before long she was bringing in food for the patients and other staff as well - some months she'll feed up to 60 people.

-these days, it wasn't always the case.
+While Mrs O'Brien is quite comfortable in the kitchen these days, it wasn't always the case.

-dren, there was always someone around to do things for
+As the youngest of 12 children, there was always someone around to do things for her.